 Harrybrooke Park schedules ‘Who Are You Carrying?’

-Harrybrooke Park in New Milford will for the second year, on May 27, play host to a special event, “Who are You Carrying?”
+Harrybrooke Park in New Milford will on May 26 hold the third annual “Who are You Carrying?” event.

 The event honors fallen heroes, with one specific military hero as the event honoree, the late Petty Officer First Class Jason D. Lewis of Brookfield.

 Lewis, a 30-year-old Navy SEAL, was killed 11 years ago this year, by an improvised explosive device during a combat mission in Baghdad.

 Lewis’ mother, Jean Mariano of New Milford, is a Gold Star mother, will attend the event.